-Eastern Idaho Regional Medical Center has the region’s only neonatology and perinatology specialists.
-We are equipped to provide neonatal care and labor and delivery services for routine and high-risk pregnancies.
+Eastern Idaho Regional Medical Center (EIRMC) is committed to ensuring a healthy pregnancy and relaxing birth experience.
+We have the region’s only perinatology (maternal-fetal medicine) specialists, and are equipped to provide neonatal care and labor and delivery services for routine and high-risk pregnancies.

 But even normal pregnancies can quickly become complicated when unforeseen conditions arise, like preterm birth, gestational diabetes or hypertension.

-If you are a concerned about a high-risk pregnancy, our perinatologists work collaboratively with your OB/GYN to bring you peace of mind, allowing you to remain close to home and support systems while still receiving high-quality expertise and access to state-of-the-art procedures, if necessary.
+If you are concerned about high-risk pregnancy, our perinatologists work with your OB/GYN to bring you peace of mind.
+They allow you to remain close to home and your support system while receiving high-quality expertise and access to state-of-the-art procedures, if necessary.

 You may be classified as a high-risk pregnancy if:

 - You are younger than 18 years old or older than 35 years old

 - You are underweight or overweight for your height

 - You have anemia (low red blood cell count and poor nutrition status)